Lightning-AI/pytorch-lightning/docs/source/slurm.rst

 Computing cluster (SLURM)
 =========================

-Lightning automates job the details behind  training on a SLURM powered cluster.
+Lightning automates the details behind training on a SLURM-powered cluster.

 .. _multi-node:

 Multi-node training
 -------------------
-To train a model using multiple-nodes do the following:
+To train a model using multiple nodes, do the following:

 1. Design your LightningModule.